pfultz2/Tick/README.md

 Requirements
 ============

 This requires a C++14 compiler.
 There a no third-party dependencies.
+This has been tested on clang 3.4 and gcc 4.9.

 ZLang support
 =============